Bela Ewald Althans: International links

 Althans began to look for new allies in Eastern Europe and spoke at events for the veterans of the 14th Waffen Grenadier Division of the SS (1st Ukrainian) in Ukraine in 1993, whilst also making trips to Russia to open contact with Russian National Unity leader Alexander Barkashov.
 Althans' journeys were mostly funded by Holocaust denier Ernst Zündel and the two went to Russia together in August 1994 where relations with Barkashov and other far right leaders were cemented.
 The pair also met Vladimir Zhirinovsky, although Althans was unimpressed with the Liberal Democratic Party of Russia leader, suggesting that Zhirinovsky's anti-Semitism was merely opportunistic rather than ideological like his own.
 Althans later said that Zündel was paying him 16,000 Deutsch Marks a month: "I was suddenly rich.
 Before that I had nothing.
 Now I had everything.
 It was a great job for a provocateur."

-Althans and Zündel was interviewed and their activism and daily private lives documented on the depth by Swedish Television SVT in one show of the investigative documentary program Dokument utifrån, episode Yrke Nynazist ("Occupation: Neonazi") which aired on August 20 1994 and caused some controversy in both Sweden and some cities in Germany that refused to show it since it contains scenes where Althans and Zündel promote nazism openly without interruptions or counter-comments.
+Althans and Zündel was interviewed and their activism and daily private lives documented on the depth by Swedish Television SVT in one show of the investigative documentary program Dokument utifrån, episode Yrke Nynazist ("Occupation: Neonazi") which aired on 20 August 1994 and caused some controversy in both Sweden and some cities in Germany that refused to show it since it contains scenes where Althans and Zündel promote Nazism openly without interruptions or counter-comments.
+In the documentary, Althans also publicly shows support for the Croatian Ustaša movement.